 Spend a day at Santa’s Village

 A visit to Santa’s Village puts you near some awesome New Hampshire places to stay, too, like Mountain View Grand Resort & Spa.
-This gorgeous resort offers lots of fun outdoor winter activities like snowshoeing, snow tubing, ice skating, and more, and then you can come in and warm yourself by the roaring fire and sip on some hot cocoa, but if you’re looking for something a little simpler and closer to Santa’s Village, you’ve got plenty of options for that, too!
+This gorgeous resort offers lots of fun outdoor winter activities like snowshoeing, snow tubing, ice skating, and more, and then you can come in and warm yourself by the roaring fire and sip on some hot cocoa; doesn’t that sound like a lovely Christmas in New Hampshire?

 Have a Glad Town Christmas in Littleton